Last Updated on October 11, 2020 by eattalktraveljapan

 What to see?

-Since Tokyo is a huge city and you’ll have limited time there, we’ve broken down the city into two categories: modern and traditional.
+Since Tokyo is a huge city and you’ll have limited time there, we’ve broken down the city into two categories: modern Tokyo and traditional Tokyo.

 To make the most of your time, we recommend you stay somewhere along the JR Yamanote train line.
 It runs in a circle around the central city and makes it easy to get around.
 It’s also included in the JR Rail pass if you decide to get one.